Skip to main content

 State filing fee:

-Newspaper publication costs: This is where costs vary dramatically:
+DIY newspaper publication costs: This is where costs vary dramatically by county:

 The newspaper costs depend entirely on the rates set by the County Clerk's designated newspapers.
 You cannot negotiate or choose cheaper alternatives.